/terms/howto-schema · 3 min read · intermediate

 Status in 2026

-Demoted in SERPs, still useful for AI.
-Google restricted HowTo rich results from mobile SERPs on August 8, 2023 (limited to desktop only) and fully deprecated them on desktop around September 13–14, 20232 — the same wave that restricted FAQ rich snippets.
-The schema type is still valid and still parsed by AI engines, but no longer drives in-SERP visual treatment for most categories.
-The reasonable practice in 2026: ship HowTo on genuinely procedural content because AI Overview and ChatGPT cite step-by-step content disproportionately — not because of SERP rich-result hopes.
+Demoted in SERPs, potentially useful for machine readability.
+Google announced changes to HowTo and FAQ rich results on August 2, 20232; HowTo rich results were removed from mobile SERPs that month and from desktop SERPs in the months that followed (the same wave that initially restricted FAQ rich snippets, which were later fully deprecated for all sites on May 7, 2026).
+The HowTo schema type is still valid and may still be parsed by AI engines, but no longer drives in-SERP visual treatment for most categories.
+The reasonable practice in 2026: ship HowTo on genuinely procedural content because step-by-step structure is good for human readers and machine-readability, and practitioners report AI Overview and ChatGPT surfacing structured procedural content; vendor confirmation that HowTo schema is a citation ranking signal is absent.

 How to apply